M\"obius Strip Microlasers: a Testbed for Non-Euclidean Photonics

 Second, $n_t + n_l$ must be even in the flat M\"obius since $\dot{y}$ can only change its sign at a reflection but stays constant in between, whereas $\dot{q}_2$ changes continuously during the propagation on the curved surface of the 3D M\"obius strip in addition to the sign changes at the vertices.

-Another difference is that the POs of the flat M\"obius billiard are all part of a continuous family whereas the periodic geodesics of the 3D M\"obius strip are all isolated.
+Another difference is that the POs of the flat M\"obius billiard are all part of a continuous family whereas the periodic geodesics of the 3D M\"obius strip are all isolated, with one exception given below.
 The existence of families of POs is due to the continuous translational symmetry in $x$ direction of the flat M\"obius billiard.
 While the 3D M\"obius strip has a similar periodic boundary condition as the flat M\"obius billiard, the metric tensor $g_{ij}$ does not exhibit a continuous translational symmetry, see Fig.~\ref{fig:g11}.
-Hence the periodic geodesics are isolated.
-This reduction of symmetry is a consequence of the non-uniform curvature of the surface.
+The periodic geodesics are isolated due to this reduction of symmetry.